PyStakers/validator_install/README.md

 5) Creates necessary users, directories, and files.
 6) Downloads and installs the latest Geth and Lighthouse binaries.
 7) Sets up and writes service files for Geth, Lighthouse Beacon, and Lighthouse Validator.
-8) Displays the final setup information, including firewall status and installed software versions.
+8) Displays a summary of the installation, including firewall status and software versions.

 **To run the script, use these commands:**

 `sudo apt-get update`

+`sudo pip install requests`

 `sudo apt-get install git`

 `git clone https://github.com/PyStakers/validator_install.git`

-`sudo pip install requests`

 `python3 validator_install/validator_install.py`